aAliceAmarante/aAliceAmarante/README.md

 <!--
 **aAliceAmarante/aAliceAmarante** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: -->
+### About

+ - 💻 Frontend Developer | Gaming Video Creator
+ - 🌱 Studying HTML5, CSS3 e JS
+ - 🎓 Graduated in Architecture and Urbanism
+ - ✨ Music
+ - 💬 Pronouns She/Her

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...